roydegeest/rakwireless-docs/docs/en-us/quick-start/rak612/connecting-to-ttn/ttn-abp.md

 />

-:::tip Note:
+:::tip 📝 NOTE
-:pencil: After configuring all parameters, you need to reset the RAK612 LPWAN Button for saving parameters.
+After configuring all parameters, you need to reset the RAK612 LPWAN Button for saving parameters.
 :::

 8. After resetting your RAK612 LPWAN Button, join in **ABP mode**: